kastle-lab/kastle-drawbridge/knowledge-graphs/02-modeling-fundamentals/modeling-fundamentals.md

 * Implies that attributes outside the ontology CAN be 'True' (implied).

 ### Common Axioms and their descriptions
-The below illustrates in `Figure 2` common axioms written in Manchester Syntax.
+The below illustrates in `Figure 2` common axioms written in Description Logic syntax (discussed in the next section).
 The numbered list in this depiction describes the axioms in natural language.

 ![17 axioms](https://github.com/kastle-lab/kastle-drawbridge/assets/70174975/8d3d557f-059a-44cc-a806-068f0222dc5c)